Trump's payroll tax plan has a catch: All the details you need to know

-We break down what you really need to know about the president's executive payroll tax cut action, including how long it lasts (the duration may be shorter than you think) and if you'll have to pay back the tax you owe in 2020 or 2021.
+Here are the details you really need to know about the payroll tax cut, including how long it lasts (the duration may be shorter than you think) and if you'll have to pay back the tax you owe in 2020 or 2021.

 What is the payroll tax and how is it used?